clef/sample-ruby/README.md

-Clef + sinatra
+Clef & Sinatra
 =======

-The easiest way to get started using Clef in a Sinatra app.
+The easiest way to get started with Clef in a ruby application powered by Sinatra.

-Looking for a tutorial?
-We have a whole guide to creating this app [here](http://developer.clef.io/docs/guides/sinatra).
+You can find more in-depth documentation on doing a Clef integration at [docs.getclef.com](http://docs.getclef.com).
+If you have any issues, please don't hesitate to email us at [support@getclef.com](mailto:support@getclef.com).